mwiedemeyer/SPDeployment/README.md

 With the help of a `SPDeployment.json` file in your project you can configure which files in which folders should be deployed to which targets.

+A new feature is to watch for file changes and deploy only changed files.

 ## Installation

 You can install the SPDeployment tool with npm.